All calculators

 Uncovered stores

-The current reviewer window covers the store set with room for exception review.
+The current reviewer window covers the store set with room for issue review.

-Use this capacity as the pilot ceiling and monitor whether exception-heavy days still fit the window.
+Use this capacity as the pilot ceiling and watch whether issue-heavy days still fit the window.

 Use It When